 - Comply with the College’s sexual harassment policy, which prohibits conduct that could create an intimidating, hostile, or offensive working environment.

-- Comply with the Colleges' Acceptable Use Policy regarding technological resources as outlined in the Student Guidebooks.
+- Comply with the Colleges' Academic Technology Policies regarding Information Technology Ethics and Responsibilities as outlined in the course catalog.

-- The Library welcomes the suggestions of its users for new books and periodicals to be purchased.
-Suggestions for purchase may be made in writing or by e-mail to the Director of Library & Information Services.
+- The Library welcomes the suggestions of its users for new books, dvds, and periodicals to be purchased.
+Suggestions for purchase may be made in writing and dropped in our suggestion box or by e-mail to the Director of Library & Information Services.
 Signed suggestions will receive a reply.

 - The Director of Library & Information Services has the final responsibility and authority for the purchase of Library materials.